sanAkel/ufs-ocean/scripts/README_datm_forcing.md

-# GDAS DATM Forcing Staging Toolkit
+# GDAS DATM Forcing Staging

 Tools to automate the staging of GDAS `sflux` (surface flux) GRIB2 files.
 These files are typically used to generate atmospheric forcing for ocean models